Build-Week-Diabetes-Manager/frontend/diabetes-management/README.md

 - Write a description for what the DS problem is (what uncertainty/prediction are we trying to do here?
 Regression analysis.
 Making model predictions based on the provided dataset, which will predict a patient’s potential blood sugar levels for the  next 24 hours
 Sentiment analysis?
 Why is this a useful solution to a problem?)
 - A target (e.g. JSON format or such) for output that DS students can deliver to web/other students for them to ingest and use in the app

+Project Ambition

+Some ambitions for this project were to create an application that allows people to check their glucose levels.
+Diabetes Manager was built by Junior Developers implementing technology's that they've learned.

 Target Audience